D'Onta Foreman: Tennessee Titans (second stint)

-On November 2, 2021, Foreman was signed to the Tennessee Titans practice squad as a replacement for the injured Derrick Henry, and was promoted to the active roster four days later.
+On November 2, 2021, Foreman was signed to the Titans practice squad as a replacement for the injured Derrick Henry, and was promoted to the active roster four days later.
 During Week 12 against the New England Patriots, Foreman rushed 19 times for 109 yards in the 36–13 road loss.
 Both Foreman and fellow running back Dontrell Hilliard rushed for over 100 yards in that game, the first time the Titans had two 100-yard rushers in a single game since Chris Johnson and LenDale White in 2008.
-Two weeks later against the Jacksonville Jaguars, he scored his first rushing touchdown since 2017 while also rushing 13 times for 43 yards in the 20–0 shutout victory.
+Two weeks later against the Jaguars, he scored his first rushing touchdown since 2017 while also rushing 13 times for 43 yards in the 20–0 shutout victory.
 During Week 15 against the Pittsburgh Steelers, Foreman rushed 22 times for 108 yards in the 19–13 road loss.
 Two weeks later against the Miami Dolphins, he rushed 26 times for 132 yards and a touchdown in the 34–3 victory.
 Following Henry's injury in Week 8, Foreman was credited for helping the Titans reach the playoffs and win the AFC South in his absence.
 In the 2021 season, Foreman had 133 carries for 566 rushing yards and three rushing touchdowns to go along with nine receptions for 123 receiving yards in nine games.

 Carolina Panthers

 On March 16, 2022, Foreman signed a one-year contract with the Carolina Panthers.
 Because of a mid-season trade involving the Panthers' Christian McCaffrey, Foreman had his largest role in an offense yet, becoming the lead running back in the Panthers' backfield, though he shared time with sophomore back Chuba Hubbard.
 In Week 7, against the Tampa Bay Buccaneers, Foreman had 15 carries for 118 yards in the 21–3 victory.
-In Week 8, against the Atlanta Falcons, he had 26 carries for 118 rushing yards and three rushing touchdowns in the 37–34 overtime loss.
-In Week 16, against the playoff-hopeful Detroit Lions, Foreman would rush for a career-high 165 yards along with a touchdown in the 37-23 upset win.
-He would finish the season rushing for 914 yards and 5 touchdowns on 203 attempts, all career highs.
+In Week 8, against the Falcons, he had 26 carries for 118 rushing yards and three rushing touchdowns in the 37–34 overtime loss.
+In Week 16, against the playoff-hopeful Detroit Lions, Foreman rushed for a career-high 165 yards along with a touchdown in the 37–23 upset win.
+He finished the season rushing for 914 yards and five touchdowns on 203 attempts, all career highs.

 Chicago Bears

 On March 16, 2023, Foreman signed a one-year contract with the Chicago Bears.
+He was a healthy scratch for four consecutive games from Week 2 through Week 5, but became the Bears starting running back in Week 6 following injuries to Khalil Herbert and Roschon Johnson.
+On October 23, Foreman recorded two rushing touchdowns and 89 yards on 16 carries, while also adding 31 yards receiving yards and one touchdown reception en route to a 30–12 win over the Las Vegas Raiders.
+He was named the FedEx Ground Player of the Week for his efforts.
+He finished the 2023 season with 109 carries for 425 rushing yards and four rushing touchdowns to go with a receiving touchdown.